Of course, here in the United States, we have 94 million not working, and they are all eating.

 This is what they believe.

-But this shift in in in television content particularly, uh, it's not it's not just Netflix, although Netflix is big, you've got the Amazon and Roku and all these things.
+But this shift in television content, particularly, it's not just Netflix, although Netflix is big.

-It's it's it's getting significant now.
+It's getting significant now.

-But there are so many systems in place, in deeply embedded in terms of the operational structure, that this change is profound.
+But there are so many systems in place, deeply embedded in terms of the operational structure, that this change is profound.

-ESPN, ESPN is in in in some serious, I don't know, they're not serious financial trouble, but ESPN is probably the richest cable company because they are paid the most per subscriber by cable companies.
+ESPN, ESPN is in some serious, I don't know, they're not serious financial trouble, but ESPN is probably the richest cable company because they are paid the most per subscriber by cable companies.

 ESPN was just rolling in money.

-They were printing it.
+They were priving it.

-Can you imagine whatever number of people subscribe to cable and imagine every one of those people paying ESPN five dollars a month through the cable company.
+And imagine every one of those people paying ESPN $5 a month through the cable company.

-Cable company pays it, you pay the cable company, you're paying ESPN that much, even though your bill goes to the cable company.
+You're paying ESPN that much, even though your bill goes to the cable company.

-And all of that is dependent on the number of subscribers, and if the cable company, satellite companies start losing subscribers, so do all of these networks and content providers.
+And if the cable companies, satellite companies start losing subscribers, so do all of these networks and content providers.

-And it is going to change the way content's produced and provided, paid for, delivered, and it's uh I mean it's exciting in one sense.
+And it is going to change the way content's produced and provided, paid for, delivered.

-Meaning, you turn on your TV and you'd be able to tell Siri, I want to watch Cheers.
+And where it looks like it's headed is a la carte, way down the road, meaning you turn on your TV and you'll be able to tell Siri, I want to watch cheers.

-And you're given a list of episodes, and you pick the one you want to watch.
+And you're given a list of episodes and you pick the one you want to watch.

-You haven't access to network.
+You haven't accessed the network.

-You don't know that it's NBC, you don't know that it's CBS.
+You don't know that it's CBS.

 It may not be either one.